 To further fund work on this project, $5 million in future developer impact fees has been identified, though the timing for availability of this funding is unknown.
 State and federal discretionary funds – should they come available – will also be pursued.

 Caltrans is the project lead.
 The Placer County Transportation Planning Agency (PCTPA) is the local sponsor.
-PCTPA is actively encouraging input from the cities of Lincoln, Rocklin, Roseville and County of Placer along with vicinity property owners, businesses, and others.
+PCTPA is actively encouraging input from the cities of Lincoln, Rocklin, Roseville, and County of Placer along with vicinity property owners, businesses, residents, and others.
 CH2M HILL is leading an engineering and environmental consultant team for the PA&ED work.